filamentphp/filament/packages/tables/docs/05-actions.md

 ## Tooltips

-> If you want to use tooltips outside of the admin panel, make sure you have [`@ryangjchandler/alpine-tooltip` installed](https://github.com/ryangjchandler/alpine-tooltip#installation) in your app, including [`tippy.css`](https://atomiks.github.io/tippyjs/v6/getting-started/#1-package-manager).
-You'll also need to install [`tippy.css`](https://atomiks.github.io/tippyjs/v6/getting-started/#1-package-manager) if you're using a [custom admin theme](/docs/admin/appearance#building-themes).
+> If you want to use tooltips outside of the App Framework, make sure you have [`@ryangjchandler/alpine-tooltip` installed](https://github.com/ryangjchandler/alpine-tooltip#installation) in your app, including [`tippy.css`](https://atomiks.github.io/tippyjs/v6/getting-started/#1-package-manager).
+You'll also need to install [`tippy.css`](https://atomiks.github.io/tippyjs/v6/getting-started/#1-package-manager) if you're using a [custom App Framework theme](../../app/appearance#building-themes).

 You may specify a tooltip to display when you hover over an action: